storyexplorer/The-Story-Explorer/_pages/about.md

 <i>Exploring stories, storytelling, and the stories we live by</i>
 </div>

-The Story Explorer is all about exploring what makes a story meaningful.
+The Story Explorer is all about exploring stories, storytelling, and the stories we live by.
 How do we craft stories that we can feel, that people connect with and are moved by?
+How do stories change the world?
+My goal is to communicate some perspectives on storytelling that can help us tell meaningful stories.

-To explore these ideas and questions, I plan to publish blog posts and resources that cover three broad categories:
+To explore these ideas and questions, I plan to publish articles and resources that cover three broad categories:

 1. *Story Fundamentals* \\
-    Generally discuss and teach the fundamentals of story and storytelling along with some of my own ideas on the craft.
+    Generally discuss and teach the fundamentals of story and storytelling along with some of my own observations on the craft.

 2. *Story Analysis* \\
     Showing story fundamentals in action in various books, movies, songs/albums, and poems.

 3. *Stories We Live By* \\
     Open-ended dives into the stories, language, and metaphors that shape our lives.
 The topic name was inspired by the book *Metaphors We Live By* authored by George Lakoff and Mark Johnson.

-Storytelling can be applied to a lot of topics ranging anywhere from science to literature, film to marketing, music to poetry.
-My hope is that I can communicate a new and slightly different perspective on storytelling that includes how metaphor is at the foundation of the ways we communicate, understand meaning, and experience the world.
-All so that we can tell more meaningful stories.

 Have questions, comments, suggestions?
 [I'd love to hear from you!]({{ site.baseurl }}/contact/)